Callable decorators#

 Decorate a function to require at least the given channel permission.

-• level (int) – required privilege level to use this command
+• level – required privilege level to use this command

-• message (str) – optional message said to insufficiently privileged user
+• message – optional message said to insufficiently privileged user

-• reply (bool) – use reply() instead of say() when True; defaults to False
+• reply – use reply() instead of say() when True; defaults to False

 level can be one of the privilege level constants defined in this module.
-If the user does not have the privilege, the bot will say message if given.
-By default, it uses bot.say(), but when reply is true, then it uses bot.reply() instead.
+If the user does not have at least that privilege, the bot will say message if given.
+By default, it uses bot.say(), but when reply is True it uses bot.reply() instead.

 Changed in version 7.0: Added the reply parameter.